 The last group is called Laggards.
 Such people are either highly unwilling to change, skeptics, or never heard of your product until after a few years of its launch.
 Laggards often have very little exposure to media, making them hard to reach with marketing campaigns

-Rogers’ theory provides us with the blueprint of product adoption and shows us that if you want to promote our product for widespread adoption, we need to market each adopter group separately using different messages and communication (marketing) channels.
+Rogers’ theory provides us with the blueprint of product adoption and shows us that if we want to promote our product for widespread adoption, we need to market each adopter group separately using different messages and communication (marketing) channels.

 5 stages of the Product Adoption Process